 What to Eat in Vietnam

-As well as tasting absolutely wonderful, Vietnamese food is one of the healthiest foods in the world.
-Prepared with fresh ingredients, vegetables, herbs and either rice or noodles, each dish is different but delicious!
+Vietnamese food is popular all around the world!
+As well as tasting absolutely sensational, Vietnamese food is one of the healthiest foods in the world.
+Prepared with fresh ingredients, vegetables, herbs, and either rice or noodles, each dish is different but delicious.

 Popular Vietnamese Dishes

-- Buncha – One of my favourites!
+- Bun cha – One of my favourites!
 This is basically a Pork Meatball Noodle Salad.
 Yum!

-- Goi Cuon – The famous Vietnamese “Summer Rolls” are a perfect light bite.
+- Goi Cuon –Β The famous Vietnamese “Summer Rolls” are a perfect light bite.
 Normally filled with shrimp and/or pork, herbs and vegetables.
 They are wrapped in rice paper and served with Peanut dipping sauce.

 - Pho – Basically noodle soup.
 There are many varieties of Pho, perfect for those slightly unsure about Vietnamese food.